 - Fresh herbs and ginger.
 I loved ginger in the smoothies,

-- The literature provided with the program including the Guide the 1 Degree of Change Cookbook.
+- The literature provided with the program includes the Guide the 1 Degree of Change Cookbook.
 While I did not obsessively use either, the list of allowed foods was important and I loved looking over recipes just to gather meal ideas.

 - Journaling.
 Regardless of what program I am doing, tracking how I feel and what I am doing is so powerful.
 Journaling allowed me to put more faith into the program, noticing the smallest changes, which I believe generated more results.
 This practice helped me capture the mind-body aspect of this protocol.

-- ADVICE: For anyone considering this 21 day program, you are in good hands.
-This cleanse is a real food based program, with food-based supplements and herbs.
+- ADVICE: For anyone considering this 21-day program, you are in good hands.
+This cleanse is a real food-based program, with food-based supplements and herbs.
 I was never hungry and the cleanse targeted organ nourishment and support.
 I feel different and a better version of myself.
 Be sure to order your product well ahead of time and read the Guide and Cookbook front to back before beginning.
 This cleanse was honestly easy, but it was only easy because I went into each day having an idea of what foods I was going to put together for my meals and snacks.
 Batch cooking is key, and forgo the scale and measurements while conducting the detox, so you can use your true senses of what your body needs for fuel and repair.
 Shop smartly.
 I bought a lot of the ingredients from Thrive Market, and got wild seafood, protein and vegetables from bargain groceries.
 I did not have to go to expensive markets to do this program.
 All in all, no matter what cleanse people do/nutrition coaches recommend, they need to be recommended uniquely.
-Send me a an email if you want help deciding.
+Send me an email if you want help deciding.

 - MODIFICATIONS: This exact cleanse recommends no animal protein until day 11.
-I however, would advise clients to do at least day 1-3 with no animal protein, and if able day 1-5.
+I, however, would advise clients to do at least day 1-3 with no animal protein, and if able day 1-5.
 As for eggs, they are not advised, but if someone knows they are no sensitive to them, and will have less stress with the program, to go ahead and include them.
 The cleanse also suggests one can use quinoa and lentils, and I’d only use those if needed during the vegetarian phase.
-If able, I’d remove quinoa, lentils and eggs entirely.
+If able, I’d remove quinoa, lentils, and eggs entirely.
 Lastly, I would not limit fat.
 I suggest clients use their intuition and appetite in regulating fat intake.

-- DETOXING: In addition to removing many allergens from the diet (dairy. gluten, corn, soy, beans) I incorporated hot yoga, dry brushing, trampoline work and focused on fluids more than what was emphasized with the Guide.
+- DETOXING: In addition to removing many allergens from the diet (dairy. gluten, corn, soy, beans) I incorporated hot yoga, dry brushing, trampoline work and focused on fluids more than what was emphasized in the Guide.
 I also avoided quinoa.